The Energy Professionals

 Our extensive experience is evidenced by numerous complex projects carried out by intec worldwide in close collaboration with its customers

 ACWA Power has identified two potential onshore sites that might be suitable for large-scale wind development in Azerbaijan and starts a measurement campaign in order to obtain high quality information about the wind resource and other climatic conditions.

 The Renewable Energy Programme (REP) has been implemented to improve the access to energy from renewable sources, focusing especially on income-generating activities.The present assignment aims at providing long-term support and strategic consultancy to the Infrastructure Development Company Limited, established in 1997, in order to ensure economic development of the country and improve the standard of living of the people through sustainable and environment-friendly investments.

-Egypt’s demand for electricity is growing rapidly because of rapid urbanization and economic growth and the need to develop alternative power resources is becoming ever more urgent.
+Egypt’s demand for electricity is growing rapidly because of rapid urbanisation and economic growth.
+The need to develop alternative power resources is becoming ever more urgent.
 Alternative energy options such as PV can help meet the increasing demand.
-NREA has set strategic targets to supply 20 % of the electric energy demand form RE sources by the year 2022.
+NREA has set strategic targets to supply 20% of the electric energy demand form RE sources by the year 2022.

 The Nigerian Energy Support Programme (NESP), co-funded by the European Union (EU) and the German government and implemented by GIZ in collaboration with the Federal ministry of Power, Works and Housing (FMPWH), builds upon an initial 4-year phase during which NESP supported, inter alia, regulatory reforms allowing for the integration of variable ER, notably solar, into the grid.; the development of a structured bidding approach for competitive procurement of on-grid solar capacities and to enhance and better grid planning and operations.

 The overall objective of this Assignment is to support the CARIFORUM Member States - through a qualified pool of experts - with the delivery of professional on-demand technical services in the areas of policy, regulation and electric utility services of member states related to their sustainable energy transition.